 The second alternative was to buy the official documents on the black market.
 Christians who paid for their release also disgraced themselves and their standing in their communities, though they avoided betraying Jesus publicly.

 The third alternative was the heroic way.
 These Christians at their trials affirmed Jesus and bravely rejected worship of the Emperor.
 The punishment for such obstinacy was always death, either by crucifixion or by burning or by facing big cats, wild boars, elephants, or hyenas.
 To die in these ways for one’s faith in Jesus, they believed, was the noblest death a Christian could suffer.
-It meant immediate memorialization within the community and immediate entry into heaven.
+It meant immediate memorialization within the community and, according to community belief, immediate entry into heaven.
 Some Christians chose this path; others had it chosen for them by their judges.

 In response to the persecutions, the Christian communities went underground.
 Some of them in and around Rome went literally underground into tunnels, called catacombs, dug into the earth.
 These tunnels served two purposes.
 They served as worship spaces in which members could pray and preach undisturbed.
 The Breaking of the Bread ceremonies were held there.